 At the back of the Arc are the power socket, an ethernet connection for wired networking, and a single HDMI port.
 An optical adapter is included for those with older TVs, but the intention is that you use HDMI and use the ARC (Audio Return Channel) functionality to get the sound from your TV to the Arc.

-In fact, unlike the Beam, the Arc supports eARC (Enhanced Audio Return Channel), so it can handle higher quality Dolby Atmos signals from TVs that can output them.
+In fact, unlike the original Beam and the Ray, the Arc supports eARC (Enhanced Audio Return Channel), so it can handle higher-quality Dolby Atmos signals from TVs that can output them.
 Sonos notes that there are now over 25 streaming apps that carry content in Dolby Atmos (Netflix, Amazon Prime Video, Disney+ and Apple TV, to name just four), so it's becoming increasingly widespread.

 It’s important to note that eARC isn’t essential for Dolby Atmos transmission.
 Atmos can be carried using either the Dolby Digital+ format or the higher quality Dolby True HD.
 A standard ARC connection can handle the former but not the latter.
 Currently, all streaming services use Dolby Digital+ for their Atmos soundtracks anyway, so eARC holds no advantage here, but it does enable higher bit rate Atmos sound to be passed from an external source, such as a 4K Blu-ray player or Xbox, through the TV and on to the Arc.